 - Light is a form of electromagnetic radiation.
 The distance between two wave peaks is known as the wavelength. - The photoreceptors in the eye are sensitive only to wavelengths between 400 and 700 nanometers. - Light of different wavelengths in this visible band is perceived as different color sensations.

 Light waves

-- In addition to having variable wavelengths [which is the distance between 2 peaks of 2 consecutive waves, and different colors have different wavelengths], light energy varies in intensity-that is, the amplitude of the wave (intensity or brightness). - The higher the amplitude, the higher the intensity of light, so we see a bright color instead of a dim one.
+• In addition to having variable wavelengths, light energy varies in intensity-that is, the amplitude of the wave (intensity or brightness).